-1) System Characterization: This actuator is a reaction force series elastic actuator; the actuator free-space and high-impedance behavior differ from a traditional SEA.
-The primary difference is the spring is serially located in the ground-path of the motor, rather than the output path of the actuator.
-The lumped parameter assumption commonly utilized for a SEA is not valid for free-space motions, and in the high-impedance case motor-mass is also sprung with the rotor inertia.
+1) System Characterization: This actuator is a reaction force series elastic actuator; the actuator free-space and highimpedance behavior differ from a traditional SEA.
+The primary difference is the spring is serially located in the groundpath of the motor, rather than the output path of the actuator.
+The lumped parameter assumption commonly utilized for a SEA is not valid for free-space motions, and in the highimpedance case motor-mass is also sprung with the rotor inertia.
 The performance of the high-impedance condition differs from the low-impedance moving output condition by enabling an impulse load to deflect the spring and motor without rotating the motor inertia, thus improving high-frequency inertial conditions [31], [32].
-For the high-impedance condition we use the lumped model for system performance estimates:
+We use the worst-case condition of a high-impedance/inertial load with the lumped model for system performance estimates.